mmguinness/CV/README.md

 #### Any other qualifications

-- Safe pass course (building site health and safety)
+- Safe Pass Course (Building site health and safety)
-- Over 5 years experience working in BIM, numerous projects completed through collaborative BIM work-flow
+- Over 5 years experience working in Building Information Modelling(BIM), numerous projects completed through collaborative BIM work-flow
-- Volunteered with Open House London and RIBA Architecture in Schools Mentorship programme

 ## Hobbies

-- Cooking & Baking, my biggest achievement so far is a wedding cake for a friend
-- Gardening, I am involved in local community garden
-- Building, architectural models, pieces of furniture and home renovations
+- Gardening, cooking and baking sourdough bread.
+I really enjoy trying new recipes, learning about new cuisines and incorporating this into my repertoire.
-- Interested in sustainable construction materials and practices
+- Architecture and building/making things.